 - Giving serious consideration to whether the 25% ownership and voting thresholds in the Bill’s definition of a registrable beneficial owner should be decreased – to stop people circumventing the regime by exploiting the thresholds.
-The report notes that the same could be said for the UK’s existing PSC regime (for further information on the PSC regime please click here) and discusses whether lowering the 25% thresholds should be considered for this regime too.
+The report notes that the same could be said for the UK’s existing PSC regime and discusses whether lowering the 25% thresholds should be considered for this regime too.
 If implemented, this would involve all entities currently required to comply with the PSC regime having to revisit their PSC analysis – for those with complex ownership structures this could prove to be a detailed exercise.

 - As trusts are not technically 'entities' they are not caught by the Bill.
 Consequently, there are concerns that trusts will be used to get around compliance with the Bill’s requirements.
 Through the UK’s implementation of the EU Fifth Money Laundering Directive (EU 2018/843) the government plans to ensure that trusts are subject to transparency requirements – and therefore the suggestion is that these measures are brought in at the same time as the Bill.

 - The report recommends that the government should make clear in the legislation precisely which entities can be exempt from publishing their information (or disclosing it all), for example by expressly clarifying that individuals are outside of its scope and introducing a prior clearance mechanism for confirming in advance of transactions whether legal entities are registrable.
 It also suggests the government should annually publish a statement setting out the number of times the exemptions are used.